 Ariadna Soro Alvarez

-Hi!
-My name is Ariadna Soro Álvarez, and I come from Barcelona, Spain.
-I earned a double bachelor’s degree in physics and mathematics there at the Universitat Autònoma de Barcelona.
-Now I am 24 and studying the last year of my master's degree.
-In my spare time I enjoy dancing and doing outdoors activities such as hiking, skiing, and skating.
+Ariadna Soro Álvarez comes from Barcelona, Spain.
+She earned a double bachelor’s degree in physics and mathematics there at the Universitat Autònoma de Barcelona.
+In her spare time she enjoys dancing and doing outdoors activities such as hiking, skiing, and skating.